9th Circuit Holds Service Advisors Non-Exempt Under FLSA Dealership "Salesman" Exemption; Section 7(i) Exemption Is Still Available

 On this basis, the court concluded that the Service Advisors are not exempt under Section 13(b)(10)(A).

-The Court specifically acknowledged that its holding conflicted with decisions of the Fourth and Fifth Circuits, of several district courts, and of the Supreme Court of Montana.
+The Court specifically acknowledged that its holding conflicted with decisions of the 4th and 5th Circuits, of several district courts, and of the Supreme Court of Montana.

 Practical Impact of the Court’s Ruling

-Employers in states outside of the Ninth Circuit should note that its ruling applies only within its jurisdiction.
-And while in the Ninth Circuit the case undercuts the Section 13(b)(10)(A) overtime exemption where Service Advisors are concerned, even there it does not mean that Service Advisors can never be exempt from FLSA overtime.
+Employers in states outside of the 9th Circuit should note that its ruling applies only within its jurisdiction.
+And while in the 9th Circuit the case undercuts the Section 13(b)(10)(A) overtime exemption where Service Advisors are concerned, even there it does not mean that Service Advisors can never be exempt from FLSA overtime.

 The FLSA's Section 7(i) provides another overtime exception for certain employees paid under a bona fide commission pay plan.
 It applies to an employee: